British Army during the First World War: Artillery tactics

 Once the infantry had reached the German trenches, the artillery shifted from the creeping barrage to the standing barrage, a static barrage ahead of the infantry that would protect them from counter-attack while they consolidated the position.
-A variant was the box barrage, in which three or four barrages formed a box—or more often three sides of a box—around a position to isolate and prevent reinforcements being brought up into the front line.
+A variant was the box barrage, in which three or four barrages formed a box (or more often three sides of a box) around a position to isolate and prevent reinforcements being brought up into the front line.
 This was normally used to protect trench raids, although it could also be used offensively against a German unit.
 Another type of barrage was the SOS barrage, fired in response to a German counterattack.
-An SOS barrage could be brought down by firing a flare signal of a pre arranged colour, as a German barrage tended to cut the telephone lines.
+An SOS barrage could be brought down by firing a flare signal of a pre-arranged colour as a German barrage tended to cut the telephone lines.
 A pre-registered barrage would then descend on No Man's Land.

-With the introduction of the tank the artillery was no longer required to aid the infantry by destroying obstacles and machine gun positions.
+With the introduction of the tank, the artillery was no longer required to aid the infantry by destroying obstacles and machine gun positions.
 Instead, the artillery assisted by neutralising the German artillery with counter-battery fire.
 British Army researchers under Lieutenant William Lawrence Bragg developed sound ranging, a method of determining the location of hostile artillery from the sound of its guns firing.
-A Counter Battery Staff Officer (CBSO) was appointed at each corps to co-ordinate the counter battery effort, collating reports from sound ranging and Royal Flying Corps observers.
-By the end of the war, it was realised that the important effect of the barrage was to demoralise and suppress the enemy, rather than physical destruction; a short, intense bombardment immediately followed by an infantry assault was more effective than the weeks of grinding bombardment used in 1916.
+A Counter Battery Staff Officer (CBSO) was assigned to each corps to coordinate the counter-battery effort, collating reports from sound ranging and Royal Flying Corps observers.
+By the end of the war, it was realised that the important effect of the barrage was to demoralise and suppress the enemy, rather than physical destruction.
+A short, intense bombardment immediately followed by an infantry assault was more effective than the weeks of grinding bombardment used in 1916.